 Guided Discussions will consist of a 15 minutes of live presented content (no PowerPoints) followed by a 25 minute live online discussion on the topic, guided and moderated by the presenter(s).
 These discussions are intended to be reminiscent of the Kitchen Table Conversations, inspired by the original discussions around Ruth Van Reken’s kitchen table that led to the founding of FIGT.
 These are lively, interactive conversations around a focused, practical topic.
 There will be three Guided Discussions for attendees to choose from each time.

 Helen is neither an expat nor a migrant.
-She is, however, a New Zealand distant parent/step-parent and distant grandparent/step-grandparent.
+She is, however, a New Zealand distance parent/step-parent and distance grandparent/step-grandparent.
 Her children have lived, or are living in Scotland, England, Northern Ireland, Sweden, USA, Pakistan, Senegal, the Democratic Republic of the Congo and South Sudan.
-Five of her six grandchildren (3-20 years) were born and still live overseas.
+Five of her six grandchildren (4-21 years) were born and still live overseas.
 Distance families are not easy, and thanks to COVID-19, heightened uncertainty is a daily norm.
-Helen will offer suggestions as to how to improve communication routines, to help nourish your and your family – near and far.
+Helen will offer suggestions as to how to improve communication routines, to help nourish your family – near and far.

 The session reflects on Scott's experiences as a same sex spouse who has relocated 4 times across 3 country.
 Each country - Thailand, Cambodia and the USA, has presented obstacles and stressors that are often the same as any family the relocating experience.
 However, he has also experiences unique to his “unconventional” family which have been challenging and frustrating but ultimately his relocations have each provided him with unique experiences and immense gratification.
 The journey can be a roller coaster but he has also seen himself as an unexpected educator challenging beliefs about what a family really is!